heevy/convention-bean-factory/readme.md

 <h1>Known limitations</h1>
-- proptotype scope does probably not work for convention beans in 0.2 (Works for beans defined in traditional modes)
 - convention is not picky about deciding to use /anything/ satisfying a candidateEvaluator as a bean.
 - Convention does not handle wiring of abstract classes (should be easy to fix).
+- Aspect implementations must be defined traditionally

 *Submit pull-requests with testscases, no testcase no can do*